MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Experiments

-\paragraph*{Results} Table \ref{tab:ood_exp} shows the results of the quantitative evaluation on the Landscape and VGGSound datasets.
-For single-modal evaluation, our proposed guidance improves all scores except IB-TV and FVD for the the VGGSound.
-This indicates our method properly guides the generation process to match the distribution of generated samples with the training dataset, even for the OOD setting.
-Since IB-TV scores of the base models are substantially higher than IB-TA, we conjecture that the captions are suitable for the video generation.
-Therefore, the base video model can generate videos well-aligned with the text captions, possibly resulting in slight degradation of FVD and IB-TV but improvement of FAD and IB-TA.
-For cross-modal metrics, the IB-AV score is marginally improved while maintaining AV-align score.
+\paragraph*{Results} Tables \ref{tab:ood_exp_landscape} and \ref{tab:ood_exp_vggsound} show the quantitative evaluation results on the Landscape and VGGSound datasets.
+For single-modal evaluation, our proposed guidance improves all scores except IB-TV and FVD for the VGGSound.
+This result indicates our method properly guides the generation process to match the distribution of generated samples with the training dataset, even for the OOD setting.
+Since IB-TV scores of the base models are substantially higher than IB-TA, we conjecture that the captions are suitable for video generation.
+Therefore, the base video model can generate videos well-aligned with the text captions, possibly resulting in slight degradation of FVD and IB-TV for the setting of AudioLDM and AnimateDiff but improvement of FAD and IB-TA.
+For cross-modal metrics, the IB-AV scores are consistently improved, indicating that our method successfully enhances semantic audiovisual alignment.
+Our method generally delivers superior performance in terms of audio fidelity and IB-AV scores than the T2V followed by V2A generation (T2V $\rightarrow$ V2A in \Cref{tab:ood_exp_landscape,tab:ood_exp_vggsound}).
+We hypothesize that pre-trained T2A models, trained on larger-scale datasets, have the capacity to generate not only high-quality but also sufficiently diverse samples to accommodate various, potentially out-of-domain videos produced by T2V models.
+Combined with our method, the fidelity of the generated audio and its semantic alignment with the corresponding generated videos are further enhanced.
 Fig. \ref{fig:ood_vggsound_exp} illustrates the effect of our guidance module qualitatively.
-Although the generated samples from the base models look reasonable as a single modality, they look unnatural from the perspective of audio-video joint generation because there is no player but the sound is generated.
-In contrast, our guidance tends to successfully generate players, and the generated audio is temporally aligned with their motion (see appendix for more generated samples).
+Although the generated samples from the base models look reasonable as a single modality, they look unnatural from the perspective of audio-video joint generation because there is no player, but the sound is generated.
+In contrast, our guidance tends to generate players successfully, and the generated audio is temporally aligned with their motion (see \Cref{sup:sec:additional_generated_samples} for more generated samples).